nguyentrungngan/mul-org-syss/org1/winstore/README.md

 # mul-org-syss

 ## 1. Introduction
-This repository serves as a reference for the development, design, and operation of internal systems while showcasing expertise in IT System Development.
+This system serves as a reference for the development, design, and operation of internal systems while showcasing expertise in IT System Development.
 ---

 ### **Important notes**
 -The data and documentation are **simulated** based on real-world experience, **does not contain confidential or sensitive information**.
-- The repository separates documentation by company and application, helping to maintain transparency.
-- Each application includes necessary documents such as **overview, solution, architecture, database, api, deployment, troubleshooting.**

 ---